 The results of the histomorphometric analysis are summarized in Figure 7.
 The application of UA-ADRCs resulted in a higher relative amount (area/area) of newly formed bone (+ 63% at 6 wk; + 44% at 34 wk), a higher relative amount of fibrin and collagen (+ 144% at 6 wk; + 78% at 34 wk) and a lower relative amount of adipocytes (- 83% at 34 wk) compared to the situation without application of UA-ADRCs.
 Besides this, the ratio of the relative amounts (area/area) of veins to arteries was 3.5 after the application of ADRCs and 4.7 without ADRCs at 34 wk after GBR-MSA.

-TRAP immunostaining revealed middle-sized osteoclasts on the surface of newly formed and allogenic bone and on debris accumulations at 6 wk after GBR-MSA, with a higher osteoclast density after the application of UA-ADRCs than without UA-ADRCs (arrows in Figure 8A, B).
-Only few osteoclasts were found at 34 wk after GBR-MSA (arrows in Figure 8C, D).
+Tartrate-resistant acid phosphatase immunostaining revealed middle-sized osteoclasts on the surface of newly formed and allogeneic bone and on debris accumulations at 6 wk after GBR-MSA, with a higher osteoclast density after the application of UA-ADRCs than without UA-ADRCs (arrows in Figure 8A and 8B).
+Only a few osteoclasts were found at 34 wk after GBR-MSA (arrows in Figure 8C and 8D).

-Anti-runX2 immunoreactivity was found at 6 wk after GBR-MSA with the application of UA-ADRCs, but not without UA-ADRCs, in most osteoblasts and osteoblast-like cells (arrows in Figure 8E).
-Only very weak anti-runX2 immunoreactivity was found at 34 wk after GBR-MSA (Figure 8G, H).
+Anti-runt-related transcription factor 2 immunoreactivity was found at 6 wk after GBR-MSA with the application of UA-ADRCs, but not in GBR-MSA without UA-ADRCs, in most osteoblasts and osteoblast-like cells (arrows in Figure 8E).
+Only very weak anti-runt-related transcription factor 2 immunoreactivity was found at 34 wk after GBR-MSA (Figure 8G and 8H).

-Type I collagen appeared in osteoid seams (arrows in Figure 8I, J) and in a weak manner in the matrix of newly formed bone trabeculae (asterisks in Figure 8I, J) at 6 wk after GBR-MSA.
-At 34 wk after GBR-MSA the pattern of immunoreactivity for type I collagen was similar to the pattern observed at 6 wk after GBR-MSA but weaker (arrows and asterisks in Figure 8K, L).
+Type I collagen appeared in osteoid seams (arrows in Figure 8I and 8J) and in a weak manner in the matrix of newly formed bone trabeculae (asterisks in Figure 8I and 8J) at 6 wk after GBR-MSA.
+At 34 wk after GBR-MSA the pattern of immunoreactivity for type I collagen was similar to the pattern observed at 6 wk after GBR-MSA but weaker (arrows and asterisks in Figure 8K and 8L).

-The application of UA-ADRCs resulted in strong AP immunoreactivity in osteoblasts, osteoblast-like cells and fibroblasts in the intertrabecular connective tissue at 6 wk after GBR-MSA, while without UA-ADRCs only a few osteoblasts were immunoreactive for AP (arrows in Figure 8M, N).
-At 34 wk after GBR-MSA AP immunoreactivity appeared in some osteoblasts and osteoblast-like cells in a weak to moderate manner (arrows in Figure 8O, P).
+The application of UA-ADRCs resulted in strong alkaline phosphatase (AP) immunoreactivity in osteoblasts, osteoblast-like cells, and fibroblasts in the intertrabecular connective tissue at 6 wk after GBR-MSA, while in GBR-MSA without UA-ADRCs only a few osteoblasts were immunoreactive for AP (arrows in Figure 8M and 8N).
+At 34 wk after GBR-MSA AP immunoreactivity appeared in some osteoblasts and osteoblast-like cells in a weak to moderate manner (arrows in Figure 8O and 8P).

-Immunohistochemical detection of von 8 Willebrand factor showed dense vascularization in all biopsies (arrows in Figure 9A-D), with the highest density at 6 wk after GBR-MSA with the application of UA-ADRCs.
-Without UA-ADRCs larger sinusoidal vessels were found at 34 wk after GBR-MSA, located within the intertrabecular connective tissue (arrowheads in Figure 9D).
+Immunohistochemical detection of factor VIII/von Willebrand factor showed dense vascularization in all biopsies (arrows in Figure 9A-D), with the highest density at 6 wk after GBR-MSA with the application of UA-ADRCs.
+In GBR-MSA without UA-ADRCs, larger sinusoidal vessels were found at 34 wk after GBR-MSA and were located within the intertrabecular connective tissue (arrowheads in Figure 9D).

 Vessel walls were strongly immunoreactive for CD146 in all biopsies (arrows in Figure 9E-H).